 A Customer view on virtualization.

 I have been a VMware Customer for many years.
 I started working with VMware virtualization in 2003 virtualizing my Server environment.
 In 2007 I started out with Virtual Desktops also based on a VMware solution.
-I have been appointed VMware vExpert in 2010, 2012,2013,2014,2015 and 2016.
-I have been a PernixPro from 2015.
+I have been appointed VMware vExpert in 2010, 2012,2013,2014,2015,2016 and 2017.
 I am also one of the Co-Leaders of the Danish VMUG.

 On this site I will try to give my take on VMware solutions.